mediacloud/backend/doc/api_2_0_spec.md

 ## Output Format / JSON

-The format of the API responses is determined by the ‘Accept’ header on the request.
-The default is ‘application/json’.
-Other supported formats include 'text/html', 'text/x-json', and  'text/x-php-serialization'.
-It’s recommended that you explicitly set the ‘Accept’ header rather than relying on the default.
+The format of the API responses is determined by the `Accept` header on the request.
+The default is `application/json`.
+Other supported formats include `text/html`, `text/x-json`, and `text/x-php-serialization`.
+It’s recommended that you explicitly set the `Accept` header rather than relying on the default.

-Here’s an example of setting the ‘Accept’ header in Python
+Here’s an example of setting the `Accept` header in Python

 ```python
 import pkg_resources